VitalijBondarenko/Formatted_Output_NG/README.md

 can be put in a directory and used as-is.

-For users of GNAT compiler library has project file `formatted_output_ng.gpr`, which can be used in your project and in the GNAT Programming Studio (GPS).
+For users of GNAT compiler library has project file `formatted_output_ng.gpr`, which can be used in your project and in the GNAT Studio.

-To build library, you will need AdaNLS (https://github.com/VitalijBondarenko/adanls).
+To build library, you will need [AdaNLS](https://github.com/VitalijBondarenko/adanls).

 Example of use
 --------------